What you are about to read

 The facade of the Pantheon and the dome in the background.
 Photo selected by monsieurdefrance.com: Mix7777 via depositphotos.

 On Sainte-Geneviève Mountain, the Pantheon imposes its neoclassical silhouette.
 Originally a church dedicated to Sainte Geneviève, since the French Revolution it has been the resting place of the most important French figures in the history of France since the 19th century.
 "To great men, a grateful nation": Victor Hugo, Marie Curie, and Josephine Baker are buried here.
-Don't miss the Foucault Pendulum, which proves the rotation of the Earth before your very eyes.
+Don't miss the Foucault Pendulum, which proves the Earth's rotation before your very eyes.

 Who is buried in the Pantheon?
 The list is here.